zeanchook/p3/README.md

 ## Introduction

-An E-commerce project developed by three software develpoers using MERN stack.
+An E-commerce project developed by three software developers using MERN stack.

 ## User Stories